Difficult Bible Quiz about the Bible Persons.

 -

-Who was known for playing the lyre?
+This Bible character was renowned for playing the lyre.

 a.
 Cleopatra.